Pacific vs. Pepperdine - 2/8/20 College Basketball Pick, Odds, and Prediction

 The Line: Pacific Tigers -4 -- Over/Under: 141.5 Click Here for the Latest Odds

-TV: WCC Network Stream College Basketball all season on ESPN+.
+Where to Watch: WCC Network Stream College Basketball all season on ESPN+.
 Sign up now!

 The Pepperdine Waves will travel to the Alex G. Spanos Center to take on the Pacific Tigers this Saturday night in College Basketball action.